Nurmon Jymy (pesäpallo)

-Nurmon Jymy is a pesäpalloclub in Seinäjoen Nurmossa.
-Nurmo is Nurmo is a former municipality of Finland and now part of Seinäjoki.
+Nurmon Jymy is a pesäpallo club in Seinäjoen Nurmossa.
+Nurmo is a former municipality of Finland and now part of Seinäjoki.
 Nurmon Jymy's primary team played in the professional division in Finland Superpesiksessä until 2012 and their secondary team played in the national league.
 After the 2011 season Nurmon Jymy came together with Seinäjoen Maila-Jussit and formed Jymy-Jussit this team then entered the professional baseball division Superpesis.

 The club plays its home games in Hyllykallio in their home field Skaala-areena.
 The club reached its audience record in 2005 in the final match against Kiteen Pallo -90.
 The estimated number of viewers is about 4290 people.
 In 2005 the team won silver in Superpesis, 2006 they achieved 5th and 4th in 2007.